saadelhfr/Graph_deep_learning/README.md

 ## Usage

 The project is set up as a library so you can use jupyter notebook for training and testing the models and build on your own implementations or models

+## Data

+The data used and benchmarks established are proprietary information and sadly cannot be shared.